thunze/rr/README.md

 Please head to the [Git downloads page](https://git-scm.com/downloads) and select your platform.
 Follow the instructions provided there to install Git.

 > [!TIP]
-> If you are using WSL, you can install Git by running the following command in your Linux shell: `sudo apt install git`.
+> If you are using **WSL**, you can install Git by running the following command in your Linux shell: `sudo apt install git`.
 You may need to enter your Linux user password to allow the installation to proceed.

 ### Installing Nix